 Workflows to manage UX research and insights aren’t centralized

 An obvious issue with decentralized research is that different teams and individuals manage projects differently.
 This means there are very localized workflows that don’t span across the breadth of the organization.
-Moving or adding in people and stakeholders complicates the process, leading to arbitrary processes in requesting and storing design and user research.
+Moving or adding in people and stakeholders complicates the process, leading to arbitrary processes in requesting and storing design and user experience research.

 There is no knowledge discovery